spacelover1/spacelover1.github.io/_posts/2021-04-05-everyday-feelings.md

 Each piano key has a unique sound and when you touch them in a meaningful order, you have a music. -May 3

 > I've learned something important from some of the books I've read, so I'm gonna write one.  -May 29

+> All I need now is a job with a place to stay. -Jun 9

+> There qas this time when I needed more time, when time was flying and now here I am, wasting time! -Jun 9